 Insurance costs vary by property type, location, and claims history, but $1–$3/SF annually is a common range for commercial properties in most US markets.
 On a 3,000 square foot space that's $3,000–$9,000 per year added to your occupancy cost.

-The nuance most tenants don't notice: if the building has filed multiple insurance claims in prior years — from storms, flooding, fire, or other incidents — the landlord's premiums may already be elevated, and you're paying your share of that elevated rate.
-Ask for the current insurance premium and the last three years of claims history before you sign.
-This information is rarely volunteered.
+The nuance most tenants don't notice: if the building has filed multiple insurance claims in prior years — from storms, flooding, fire, or other incidents — the landlord's premiums may already be elevated, and the tenant pays a proportionate share of that elevated rate.
+The current insurance premium and the last three years of claims history are information that is rarely volunteered, and tenants commonly request both during due diligence.

-Also confirm exactly what coverages are included in the building policy you're contributing to.
-Some landlord policies have coverage gaps that create disputes when something goes wrong — you've been paying for insurance that doesn't cover the scenario you actually need covered.
+The specific coverages included in the building policy also matter.
+Some landlord policies have coverage gaps that create disputes when something goes wrong — the tenant has been contributing to insurance that doesn't cover the scenario that actually arises.

 CAM is the most complicated of the three nets, the most variable, and the most frequently disputed.
 It covers the operating costs of shared spaces: parking lot maintenance, landscaping, snow removal, exterior lighting, janitorial services for common areas, property management fees, and whatever else the landlord decides to include.